 There are six spaces for wheelchair users at the back of the dome with excellent views of the screen.
 Mobility scooters can be driven straight in through the main entrance.
 Adjacent seats are available for family and friends, or for anyone else preferring same-level access.

 The seating is raked, with wide and broad steps down to the front.
 Seats at the back of the planetarium sit almost upright, while those at the front lean back.
 They are all padded with head-rests and flip-up seats and are generally considered very comfortable.
-Some seats (not level access) have space for a single leg to be extended at an angle, please let us know when booking if you would like us to reserve one of these for you.
+Some seats (not at level access) have space for a single leg to be extended at an angle; please let us know when booking if you would like us to reserve one of these for you.